McNeil Scout Ranch at Peaceful Valley

 Check out the camps that are offering summer camp programs for 2021:

-With more than 3,300 acres of land, there are endless possible adventures available for Scouts of all ages at Charles S. McNeil Peaceful Valley Scout Ranch (PV).
+With more than 3,300 acres of land, there are endless possible adventures available for Scouts of all ages at McNeil Scout Ranch at Peaceful Valley.
 This regional camp includes a swimming pool, two lakes, Olympic shotgun shooting range (along with world-class rifle and archery ranges), one of Colorado’s premier mountain biking courses, natural rocking climbing areas, trading post, dining hall, two themed outpost camps, and that barely scratches the surface!
 Additionally, its near Colorado Springs and surrounding areas where campers go white water rafting, hike a 14er, or explore caves.
 Three nationally accredited camps make up PV, which is located at 7,000 feet in elevation near the town of Elbert, Colorado.

 Counselors in Training ages 14 and 15 years old.
 Want to dip your toes into life as a staff member?
 Join us for a couple weeks and we’ll teach you everything you need to be an amazing staff member.
 CITs will spend time learning about the camp operations and will shadow staff members in program and operations positions.
 CITs are asked to volunteer at least three weeks and are given meals and lodging.